 Elective Work Experience courses (WEX12A and WEX12B) are available to students in Grades 11 and 12.
 Students interested in taking this course are required to complete a Career Programs application package.
 WEX12 courses are outside of the timetable, which means that students must be able to make time to complete the course requirements, often outside of school hours.
 WEX12A and WEX12B each require students to complete 100 hours of community-based and/or paid work experience placements, as well as several written forms and assignments.
 Students that complete a WEX12 course can earn up to 8 credits towards graduation.
 Completion of WEX12A is a pre-requisite to enroll in WEX12B.
 Want more information?
-Contact one of our school WEX Coordinators:
+Contact one of our school's WEX Coordinators:

-Ms. MacConnelleilidh_macconnell@sd33.bc.caMrs.
-LaFrenierecarlene_lafreniere@sd33.bc.ca
+Mrs. Clarke beth_clarke@sd33.bc.ca

+Mrs. LaFreniere carlene lafreniere@sd33.bc.ca